grommet/grommet-cms/README.md

   DB_PW="" // the db password
   BASE_URL="http://localhost:8003" // base url for your front end API_URL="http://localhost:8000/api" // base url for your API.
+  API_PREFIX="dashboard" // Path for urls to your API, routes will look like /dashboard/api/my-route.
 ```

   3. Ensure Mongo is running.
 Upon starting the server the application will automatically build a hello world post and a temporary dashboard user.